 The system is designed so that turning the battery switch off will still allow the bilge pump to function in an automatic mode.
 Key West recommends that boats that are going to be left in the water or in a boat lift, where access to the drain plug is not feasible, be installed with a battery charger to prevent discharge by the bilge pump.
-Trim Tabs and optional power steering are connected directly to the battery and feature overcurrent protection.
+Trim Tabs are connected directly to the battery and feature over-current protection.
 They do not energize until the engine ignition switch is turned to the "On" position.